mrcnski/signor.dev/_posts/2022-07-17-custom-eshell-prompts.md

 ## My Config

-Here's my config, which you can use as a jumping-off point.
+Here's what my config ended up looking like [note: see below for an updated version]:

 {% highlight elisp linedivs %}
 (defun with-face (str &rest face-plist)